Sniper Elite III: Reception

-Sniper Elite III received "mixed or average" reviews, according to review aggregator Metacritic.
+Sniper Elite III received "mixed or average" reviews, according to review aggregator website Metacritic.

 Hardcore Gamer's Matt Whittaker gave the game a 3/5, writing: "Though its stealth-based sniping gameplay can provide some exciting moments, Sniper Elite III is a decidedly mixed bag.
 Its abysmal narrative, outdated mission design, boring protagonist and weak non-campaign modes overshadow everything that it does well."

 Tyler Wilde of PC Gamer criticised graphics ("the character faces are plastic-like") and enemy AI, but praised the player's freedom ("It's a lot of fun to come up with a plan and execute it, and Sniper Elite 3 gives me the freedom and tools to do that").
 As far as stealth is concerned, Tyler enjoyed the fact that you can shoot during another sound, thus hiding your position.
 On the other hand he wrote "there are no surround sound settings, and the audio system is a terrible judge of distance".
 Finally, he wrote: ”Some of Sniper Elite 3's failures are funny [...] and some of them are frustrating, but its ideas are good and I hope they don't end here. [...]
 Realistically, I expect we'll have to wait for Sniper Elite 4 for significant improvement" and scored the game a 70/100.

-Mikel Reparaz from IGN scored the game an 8.2/10 and wrote: "More than just a showcase for slow-motion gore, Sniper Elite III shines for its open-ended approach to stealth."
+Mikel Reparaz of IGN scored the game an 8.2/10 and wrote: "More than just a showcase for slow-motion gore, Sniper Elite III shines for its open-ended approach to stealth."
 Reparaz disliked the story, which, according to him, is "awash in clichés and occasionally laughable dialogue", as well as "shaky" artificial intelligence, but spoke positively of the interesting setting, large levels, "immensely satisfying" gore, and multiplayer modes.
 He also likes the freedom the player has ("how you reach and tackle those objectives is up to you").

-Josh Harmon of EGM criticised the plot even more ("You go places and shoot bad people, and that’s all you really need to know"), calling the approach to plot ("pornographer’s approach to game design").
+Josh Harmon of EGM criticised the plot further ("You go places and shoot bad people, and that’s all you really need to know"), calling the approach to plot "pornographer’s approach to game design".
 He writes about kill-cam: "The level of variety and detail verges on psychopathic", but "If you get a thrill out of wreaking that sort of anatomical havoc, then Sniper Elite III will offer plenty of excitement".

 The EGM reviewer, however, likes sniping.
 He finds weapons other than rifle badly designed ("The secondary weapons feel weightless, impotent, and inaccurate", "[...] trip mines and dynamite, are aggressively situational to the point of being practically worthless in the wide-open levels"), however he finds stealth using melee attacks and pistol enjoyable.

 He sums up: "What we’re left with, then, is a game that revels in split-seconds but struggles to fill the minutes in between."
 The EGM's review does not concern multiplayer, though.